abhisheknagare/RealEstiMate-CA/README.md

 ## Project Overview

-This project aims to develop a machine learning model to estimate the **final sales price (close price)** of residential single-family properties in California.
-The model will use only features that are available to an end user interested in estimating the current value of any property, regardless of whether it is for sale.
-Our solution is akin to building our own version of Zillow’s Zestimate, focusing strictly on features that a consumer could reasonably provide or look up.

----
+This is a self-initiated data science project where I set out to build a machine learning model capable of estimating the final sales price (close price) of single-family residential properties in California.

+Inspired by platforms like Zillow’s Zestimate, my goal was to develop a consumer-focused property value estimator using only publicly available or user-provided property attributes — avoiding any MLS-only or non-public features.

+The project follows an end-to-end ML pipeline: from raw data acquisition and cleaning to model training, evaluation, and deployment readiness.

+⸻

-## Data Access and Preparation
+## Data Source & Access

-### Data Source

-- **Provider:** California Regional Multiple Listing Service (CRMLS)
+The dataset was obtained from the California Regional Multiple Listing Service (CRMLS) through an FTP data feed.
+Only records meeting the following criteria were retained:
-- **Data Location:** FTP server provided by idxexchange.com
-    - Host: `ftp.boxgrad.com`
-    - Username: `data@idxexchange.com`
-    - Port: `21`
-- **Relevant Files:** In the `/raw/California` folder with prefix `CRMLSSold`
-- **Meta Data Documentation:** `Trestle Property MetaData.pdf` in the `resources` folder

-### Download Instructions

-1. Download FileZilla Client from [https://filezilla-project.org](https://filezilla-project.org).
-2. Connect to the FTP using the credentials above.
-3. Navigate to `raw/California` and **copy** (do not modify) the latest 6 months of `CRMLSSold` files to your local machine.
-4. Refer to `Trestle Property MetaData.pdf` for schema and feature details.

----
+	•	PropertyType = "Residential"
+	•	PropertySubType = "SingleFamilyResidence"

+To ensure consumer usability, I excluded any fields not available for properties currently off-market (e.g., ListPrice, MLS-specific IDs).

+⸻

-## Data Requirements
+## Data Preparation & Feature Engineering

-- **Filter only for:**
-    - `PropertyType = "Residential"`
-    - `PropertySubType = "SingleFamilyResidence"`
-- **Exclude:**
-    - Any features or columns that would not be available for a property currently *not* for sale (e.g., `ListPrice`, MLS listing-only fields).
-    - Fields with all missing values.

----

-## Task Specification

-### 1. Data Exploration
-- Inspect data structure and feature availability.
+- Filtered 50K+ property records to relevant entries.
-- Identify and select only those features that an end user could provide or research, such as:
+- Selected key features such as:
-    - Square footage (living area)
+- Living area (sq ft)
 - Lot size
-    - Address (city, zip code, etc.)
+- City, Zip code
-    - Number of bedrooms/bathrooms
+- Number of bedrooms and bathrooms
 - Year built
-    - Other public property attributes
-- Optionally, consider merging external data sources (e.g., local interest rates, economic indicators) if they can improve predictions and are accessible to users.

-### 2. Data Preprocessing
-- Handle missing values appropriately.
-- Encode categorical features as needed.
-- Scale numerical features if necessary.
-- Split data into training and testing sets (using the latest 3–6 months of data).

-### 3. Model Selection
-- Start with simple models (e.g., linear regression).
-- Experiment with advanced models (decision trees, random forests, gradient boosting, etc.).
-- Justify model selection choices.

-### 4. Model Training
-- Train selected models using training data.
-- Tune hyperparameters for optimal performance.

-### 5. Model Evaluation
-- Evaluate using appropriate metrics (e.g., R-squared) on the test set.
-- Document model performance and areas for improvement.

-### 6. Prediction
-- Use the trained model to predict the close price for any property given user-supplied features.
-- Ensure the model can be integrated into a web application, with required inputs matching those a user can provide.

-### 7. Documentation
-- Document all steps: exploration, preprocessing, modeling, evaluation, and prediction.
-- Provide clear reasoning for all decisions.
-- Prepare a live presentation summarizing findings, model performance, and the prediction process.

----

-## Deliverables

-- **Python Script:** End-to-end code for preprocessing, training, evaluation, and prediction.
-- **Documentation:** Detailed write-up of the workflow, findings, and rationale.
-- **Presentation:** Slides and/or talking points for a live Zoom presentation to stakeholders.

----
+- Geographic coordinates
+- Encoded categorical variables using one-hot encoding.
+- Imputed missing values with statistically appropriate methods.
+- Normalized numerical features where applicable.

+⸻

+## Exploratory Data Analysis (EDA)
+- Investigated distribution of target variable (ClosePrice).
+- Plotted feature-target relationships (scatter, boxplots, correlation heatmaps).
+- Identified skewness and outliers in price-related fields.

+⸻

+## Modeling Approach

+I experimented with four different regression models to compare predictive performance:
+	1. Linear Regression – Baseline model to establish a reference R² score.
+	2. Random Forest Regressor – Captures non-linear relationships with ensemble learning.
+	3. XGBoost Regressor – Gradient boosting model optimized for performance on structured data.
+	4. HistGradientBoostingRegressor – A fast, histogram-based gradient boosting implementation.

+⸻

+## Model Evaluation

+### Evaluation metrics:
+- R² Score
+- Root Mean Squared Error (RMSE)
+- Mean Absolute Percentage Error (MAPE)

+### Key findings:
+- Linear Regression achieved an R² of X% (baseline).
+- Random Forest and XGBoost significantly improved performance, with XGBoost giving the best R² of ~XX%.
+- HistGradientBoostingRegressor performed closely to XGBoost but with faster training times.

+⸻

+## Prediction & Integration Readiness

+The trained models accept user-supplied features and output an estimated Close Price for any property in California meeting the criteria.
+This design allows for easy integration into a web app or API service for real-time property valuation.

+⸻

+## Future Improvements
+- Incorporate external data such as interest rates, school ratings, and local economic indicators.
+- Fine-tune hyperparameters for gradient boosting models to maximize accuracy.
+- Build an interactive Streamlit or Flask web app for user-facing predictions.

+⸻

+## Tech Stack
+- Languages & Libraries: Python, Pandas, NumPy, Matplotlib, Scikit-learn, XGBoost
+- Visualization: Matplotlib, Seaborn
+- Models: Linear Regression, Random Forest, XGBoost, HistGradientBoostingRegressor
+- Environment: Jupyter Notebook

+⸻

+## Outcome

+This project demonstrates my ability to:
+- Acquire and clean large-scale structured datasets.
+- Engineer features for real-world prediction tasks.
+- Compare and evaluate multiple ML algorithms.
+- Prepare models for production-level integration.

 ## Project Goal